Vantiq/vantiq-extension-sources/camelConnector/README.md

 * **k8sNamespace** -- the namespace within the Kubernetes cluster into which to place the installation.
-* **targetUrl**, **accessToken**, **cpuLimit**, **memoryLimit**, **connectorImageTag** -- described as part of the [assembly installatio process](#assemblyInstallation).  _Note that there are system provided or determined values for most of these, the **accessToken** (or **vantiqAccessToken**) must have a value provided either an invocation or installation time._
+* **targetUrl**, **accessToken**, **cpuLimit**, **memoryLimit**, **connectorImageTag** -- described as part of the [assembly installation process](#assemblyInstallation).  _Note that there are system provided or determined values for most of these, the **accessToken** (or **vantiqAccessToken**) must have a value provided either at invocation or installation time._

 Once you run the `ConnectorDeployment.deployToK8s()` procedure, the Vantiq system will arrange for the deployment of the installation.
 Information about this process is available as part of your Vantiq documentation.